-I know watching the news stories about the devastation caused by Hurricane Harvey can make you feel helpless.
+I know watching the news stories about the devastation caused by Hurricane Florence can make you feel helpless.
 The scope of this event just causes you to feel numb and you want to do something but don’t know how you can help.

 Luckily, most of the airline and hotel programs are making it easy to contribute in any way you can.
 Even if you don’t have cash to spare, you can donate those random points you have here and there to the recovery effort.
 Face it, it’s better to donate them than redeem them for some magazines that you’ll never read.
-Personally, I have points with LaQuinta and Choice that I’m going to donate right now.

 Continue reading “How to Donate Your Miles and Points to Support Hurricane Florence Victims”

 What type of compensation does an airline owe you when things go wrong?
 While I know plenty about how to book a cheap flight and ways to use points and miles, I fortunately have never needed to worry about this question.
 That was until My Terrible, Horrible, No Good, Very Bad Travel Day.
 I wrote in that post about the events of that day and how I managed to get to Texas to meet Sharon for our Schlitterbahn trip despite Southwest cancelling my flight and giving me no notice.